mercadopago/devsite-docs/guides/online-payments/subscriptions/payment-retry.en.md

 By default the reattempt is within a 10 day window.
 In case the installment has an expiration date, the time window is adjusted to that date and maintains the logic of 4 reattempt.

-After 3 installments with rejected payments, the subscription is automatically canceled and the integrated account will be notified of the cancellation of the subscription by email.

 ## Payments in process

 If an installment is in `waiting for gateway` status and, when the payment is resolved, it appears as declined, and the expiration date is met, the installment will automatically appear as processed with the `processed` status.
 Otherwise, it will enter the reattempt scheme.

 ------------

-the installment cannot be collected on the fourth reattempt, it will automatically remain in `processed` status, associated with a declined payment.
+In the case that the installment cannot be collected on the fourth reattempt, it will automatically remain in `processed` status, associated with a declined payment.

+After 3 installments with rejected payments, the subscription is automatically canceled and the integrated account will be notified of the cancellation of the subscription by email.

 > NOTE
 >